Navigate and understand your DNA test results in our new display, where to find every report (with links) and what each section is about.

 Children recieve haplogroups from their parents: boys inherit genetic information about their paternal and maternal haplogroups, and girls only the maternal haplogroup.
 The maternal haplogroup transmits your mitochondrial DNA.
 Also known as the powerhouse of the cell, the mitochondria in every cell of your body come from your mother.

-Haplogroups these are sets of genetic variants that are specific to groups of humans.
-They allow us to trace back the migrations of your ancestors over thousands of years using changes in their genome to see how travelled moved across the globe in search of the perfect home.
+Haplogroups are sets of genetic variants that are specific to groups of humans.
+They allow us to trace back the migrations of your ancestors over thousands of years using changes in their genome to see how they travelled across the globe in search of the perfect home.

 We’ll also break down the percentage of your DNA associated with specific geographic areas, like different parts of Europe, Asia, Africa and the Middle East.